mirado1912/mirado1912/README.md

 - 👋 Hi, I’m @mirado
-- 👀 I’m interested in the data science
+- 👀 I’m interested in  data science

 <!---
 mirado1912/mirado1912 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.